-Shortly after I began to recover from my back/leg pain we got MSNBC to agree to help us make it.
-Unfortunately they only agreed to fund a TV hour, which is about 45 minutes.
-We asked them to agree to let us make a feature ourselves and they said fine.
-The budget allowed us to shoot pretty much everything that we needed to, we just had to fund the edit of the longer film ourselves.
-In the end it was great that we had negotiated that right because in order to make it work for TV we had to make something that just wasn’t nearly as powerful as our finished feature “Who Took Johnny”.
+Shortly after I began to recover from my back/leg pain, we got MSNBC to agree to help us make it.
+Unfortunately, they only agreed to fund a TV hour, which is about 45 minutes.
+After agreeing on the details of the TV hour, we asked them to agree to let us make a feature ourselves at a later date, and they said fine.
+The budget allowed us to shoot pretty much everything we needed for the feature, we just had to fund the edit ourselves.
+In the end, it was great that we had negotiated that right because in order to make it work for TV we had to make something that just wasn’t nearly as powerful as our finished feature “Who Took Johnny.”
 The TV show got pulled when it was supposed to debut because it was scheduled for the Sunday after the Sandy Hook shooting and they ran a special instead.
 A few weeks later they threw it up on a Thursday night and I don’t think anyone really saw it.

 Under the Bed– a short film

 While working on “Who Took Johnny” we also made a short film called “Under the Bed” which was about our friend Letha, and all of the incredible art that she had stored under her bed.
 That film only played at one festival the incomparable Big Sky Documentary Film Festival, and when it did I burst into tears during the Q&A. As soon as we made it we put it online and the link to that Video piece is in the post below.